AERIQ: SDR-Based LTE I/Q Measurement and Analysis Framework for Air-to-Ground Propagation Modeling: Introduction

 \section{Introduction}

-As the demand for advanced wireless communications rapidly rises, such as supporting high transmission speed, low latency, and massive connectivity, it is important to secure available spectrum resources.
-In this sense, efficient and flexible spectrum management systems that can help utilize unoccupied and under-utilized spectrum resources are needed.
-A radio dynamic zone (RDZ) is an area or a volume with automatic spectrum management mechanisms that control electromagnetic energy entering, escaping, or occupying the zone.
-RDZs can help develop, test, and improve spectrum technologies in the future.
-In an RDZ, spectrum should be monitored and controlled in real-time to share the spectrum resources with incumbent users outside of the zone~\cite{NSF_SIINRDZ_Solicitation,9814648}.
+As the demand for advanced wireless communications rapidly rises, the need for supporting high transmission speeds, low latency, and massive connectivity is growing.
+To achieve these, efficient and flexible spectrum management systems that can help utilize unoccupied and under-utilized spectrum resources need to be developed and validated.
+Recently, the concept of radio dynamic zones (RDZs) have been introduced, which are areas or volumes with automatic spectrum management mechanisms that control electromagnetic energy entering, escaping, or occupying the zone~\cite{NSF_SIINRDZ_Solicitation,9814648}.
+RDZs can help develop, test, and improve novel spectrum sharing and coexistence technologies in the future to improve utilization of spectrum resources.

-Spectrum sensing and monitoring across the whole RDZ volume is challenging and complicated, as it is not feasible to deploy sensor nodes at every location across a large RDZ area.
-However, spectrum measurements obtained at sparsely located sensor nodes can be a reasonable approach for monitoring spectrum occupancy across an RDZ.
+In an RDZ, spectrum should be monitored and controlled in real-time to share the spectrum resources with incumbent users outside of the zone.
+This is challenging and complicated, as it is not feasible to deploy sensor nodes very densely at every location across a large RDZ area.
+However, spectrum measurements obtained at sparsely located sensor nodes, or over the trajectory of one or more autonomous unmanned aerial or ground vehicles (UAVs/UGVs) equipped with spectrum sensors, can be used to interpolate spectrum occupancy across an RDZ.
 For example, in~\cite{yilmaz2013radio}, radio environment maps (REMs) have been used for monitoring the coverage of cellular networks.
 In~\cite{sato2017kriging,7542153}, Kriging has been studied to spatially interpolate the signal power by using spectrum measurements from nearby locations.
 In~\cite{xue2014cooperative,jin2018privacy,thilina2013machine}, cooperative and crowd-sourced spectrum sensing have been investigated.
 In \cite{maeng2021out}, a signal leakage power monitoring technique is proposed for RDZs using sparsely deployed ground sensor nodes.